cfrg/draft-irtf-cfrg-aegis-aead/draft-irtf-cfrg-aegis-aead.md

 # Parallel modes

-Some CPUs such as Intel and Intel-compatible CPUs with the VAES extensions include instructions to efficiently apply the AES round function to a vector of AES blocks.
+Some CPUs, such as Intel and Intel-compatible CPUs with the VAES extensions, include instructions to efficiently apply the AES round function to a vector of AES blocks.

 The AEGIS-128X and AEGIS-256X modes are designed to take advantage of these instructions.
 They share the same properties as the ciphers they are based on, but can be significantly faster on these platforms, even for short messages.